semanticdata/personal-website/src/content/blog/18-dr-fun-facts/index.md

 ![Lake Enriquillo](./lake-enriquillo.webp)

-In contrast, Lago Enriquillo, situated at 44 meters (144 feet) below sea level, is the lowest point in the Caribbean, and a hypersaline lake that serves as a habitat for a variety of wildlife, including American crocodiles.
+In contrast, Lake Enriquillo, situated at 44 meters (144 feet) below sea level, is the lowest point in the Caribbean, and a hypersaline lake that serves as a habitat for a variety of wildlife, including American crocodiles.

 ## 9. Dominican Carnaval